 While trying to install Bitlocker Drive Encryption to the C: on my Windows 10 machine.

-The following error was prompted as shown in the image below.
+The following error was prompted on my Windows 10 Workstation as shown in the image below.

 Let’s review the key term “TPM” and how to resolve this issue.

 Trusted Platform Module (TPM) – This is a chip that resides on newer processors that have additional security features.
 With TPM, the encryption key is stored on the chip itself.

 Note: If your chip does not support TPM, you can still use BitLocker, then you will have to save (store the keys) in a safe location such as Active Directory, Microsft Azure or on a USB stick etc. kindly follow the procedures listed below to resolve this issue.